Zoey Deutch

-Zoey Francis Chaya Thompson Deutch (/dɔɪtʃ/ DOYTCH; born November 10, 1994) is an American actress and producer.
-She is daughter of director Howard Deutch and actress-director Lea Thompson.
-She gained recognition for her roles in the film Everybody Wants Some!!, the Netflix comedy series The Politician, and the romantic comedy film Set It Up.
+Zoey Francis Thompson Deutch (/dɔɪtʃ/ DOYTCH; born November 10, 1994) is an American actress.
+The younger daughter of director Howard Deutch and actress-director Lea Thompson, Deutch made her acting debut in television during the early 2010s, with roles on Disney Channel's The Suite Life on Deck (2010–2011) and CW's Ringer (2011–2012).

-Deutch began her career with roles on the Disney Channel comedy series The Suite Life on Deck (2010–2011) and The CW crime drama series Ringer (2011–2012).
-Following her credited film debut in the gothic romance film Beautiful Creatures (2013), she starred in the fantasy horror film Vampire Academy (2014), for which she received a Teen Choice Award nomination.

-Deutch gained further prominence for her roles in the acclaimed films Everybody Wants Some!!
-(2016), Before I Fall (2017), Flower (2017), Rebel in the Rye (2017), and The Outfit (2022), the latter of which earned her a British Independent Film Award for Best Supporting Actress nomination.
-In 2017, her mother directed her and her sister Madelyn in the comedy-drama film The Year of Spectacular Men, which Deutch also co-produced.
-She went on to star in Why Him?
-(2016), Set It Up (2018), Zombieland: Double Tap (2019), Buffaloed (2019), and Not Okay (2022).
+Making her film debut in 2012, Deutch received recognition for her leading roles in the films Everybody Wants Some!!
+(2016), Before I Fall (2017), Flower (2017), Set It Up (2018), and Buffaloed (2019).
+She also played supporting roles in the comedy horror Zombieland: Double Tap (2019), the historical thriller The Outfit (2022), and the legal thriller Juror No. 2 (2024).
+After headlining the streaming projects The Politician (2019–2020), Not Okay, and Something from Tiffany's (both 2022), she made her Broadway debut in a revival of the Thornton Wilder play Our Town (2024).
+She has since starred as Jean Seberg in the biographical film Nouvelle Vague (2025).

 Early life

-Deutch was born on November 10, 1994, in Los Angeles, California, to actress Lea Thompson and director Howard Deutch.
+Deutch was born on November 10, 1994, in Los Angeles, to actress Lea Thompson and director Howard Deutch.
 She has one sister, Madelyn Deutch, who is also an actress.
-Other close relatives of hers include her maternal grandmother, musician Barbara Barry Thompson, paternal grandfather, music executive Murray Deutch, and great-uncle actor Robert Walden.
+Other close relatives of hers include her maternal grandmother, musician Barbara Barry Thompson, paternal grandfather, music executive Murray Deutch, and grand-uncle actor Robert Walden.
 Deutch's father, from New York, is of Jewish heritage, whereas her mother, from Minnesota, is of partial Irish ancestry.
-Deutch is Jewish and had a bat mitzvah.
+Deutch identifies as Jewish and had a bat mitzvah.

 She started taking acting classes at the age of five.
 Deutch studied at Oakwood School, Los Angeles County High School for the Arts and at the Young Actors Space.
 She majored in theater at L.A.
 County High School for the Arts.